udit043/resume043/README.md

-This repo contains my resume and short intro
+This repo contains my resume and short intro.